tsipkens/bidias/README.md

   <img width="420" src="docs/01a_distr4.png">
 </p>

 Here the vertical axis corresponds to the mass in fg that we specified at the beginning, and the horizontal axis to the mobility diameter in nm.
 Note that we chose a very narrow phantom.
 The white lines indicate the edges of the partial grid that we defined in a previous step.
+This is what we will try to reconstruct.

 ### (2) Compute the kernel / transfer functions

-Next, we need to compute the kernel.
+Next, we need to compute the kernel (or device transfer functions).
 This first requires us to define the setpoints on which the data will be generated.
 Here, we defined a new `Grid` for the points at which the measurements will take place:

 ```Matlab
 % Define a new grid for the measurements.